acbull/pyHGT/README.md

 For preprocessed data, you can download via (https://drive.google.com/open?id=1Np4J0q_ZIYr74IIdLGlAgzwwx00KJJeE).

-You can also use our code to process other heteogeneous graph, as long as you process them into our data structure `class Graph` in data.py.
+You can also use our code to process other heteogeneous graph, as long as you load them into our data structure `class Graph` in data.py.
+Refer to preprocess_OAG.py for a demonstration.

 ## Usage
 Execute the following scripts to train on paper-field(L2) classification task using HGT: